andreas-kupries/mirror/README.md

     mirror add <url> --name <name> --vcs <vcs>

-to place more repositories into the the mirror set <name> simply place more repository specification before it, like
+To place more repositories into the mirror set <name> simply place more repository specification before it, like

+    # A comment
     R <vcs1> <url1>
     R <vcs2> <url2>
     ...